jeslynabc/envnewscrawler/README.md

 # envnewscrawler

-A crawler to crawl news sites and generate sentiment score for environmental news using python.
+A crawler to crawl news sites and generate a sentiment score for environmental news using Python.

-Input: URL of news sites
+Input: URL of news sites' main pages (with all the article titles)
-Output: Sentiment score
+Output: Sentiment score for each article

 ## Overview
 1. Build the lexicon we will use to identify environment-related news (keyword matching)
-- Identify keywords related to the environment (lexicon)
+- Identify keywords related to the environment.
+Possible sources:
   - Online
   - Thesaurus
   - Scrapping from environmental related websites